Elementary Building Blocks for Cluster Mott Insulators: Model and Methods

 \subsection{Methods}

 We solve the single-cluster Hamiltonian $H_C = H_{\textrm{int}}+H_{\textrm{non-int}}$, with $H_{\textrm{int}}$ given by Eq.~\ref{eqn:hk_site} and $H_{\textrm{non-int}}$ given by Eq.~\ref{eqn:multiorb_hopping_gen}, using exact diagonalization.
 For the general multi-orbital case, the Hilbert space size is $4^{N n_{\textrm{orb}}}$, where $N$ is the number of sites and $n_\textrm{orb}$ is the number of orbitals.
 In the absence of interactions, the non-interacting cluster Hamiltonian is easily solved as it's sufficient to diagonalize only in the single-particle sector.
 On the other hand, in the presence of interactions, it's necessary to consider the full Hilbert space for each $n_f$ block of the Hamiltonian.
 Since it is the interactions, $U$ and $J$, which render the calculation non-trivial, we thus present all phase diagrams as a function of $U$ and $J$, with each phase diagram consisting of $100\times100$ parameter points.
-It's important to keep in mind though that the physically relevant regime corresponds to $U>J$.
-Including $J<U$ in our phase diagrams gives us a better picture of the underlying physics at play.
+It's important to keep in mind though that the physically relevant regime for most materials corresponds to $U>3J$.
+Including $U<3J$ in our phase diagrams gives us a better picture of the competition between the different ordering tendencies.